 4. Implementing security

-Virtually any business application requires implementation of some level of security in order to authenticate the user, and to restrict application's functionality based on the user's permissions.
-In this section we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.
+Virtually any business application requires the implementation of some level of security to authenticate the user and to restrict the application's functionality based on the user's permissions.
+In this section, we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.

 person object, which we can use as a surrogate for the user object, but it has an internal auto-generated integer ID, which we cannot really expect the users to provide for authentication.
 Therefore, we will use the e-mail address associated with the person as the user ID.

 password object, which stores hashed passwords and the salt, that can be used to authenticate the user.
 Highlighted below are the relevant files in the model.

 Similarly, our data model doesn't have any tables that store user roles or privileges, but the